 Lebanese Mandarin Orange Frozen Yogurt Recipe

-This recipe is adopted from Rose Water and Orange Blossoms by Maureen Abood.
-It is an excellent book with a remarkable variety of good recipes which I recommended heavily.
+This recipe is adapted from Rose Water and Orange Blossoms by Maureen Abood.
+It is an excellent book with a remarkable variety of good recipe, and I highly recommend it.

 - ~20 mandarin oranges